eevans6913/CentOS-7-to-8/README.md

 # CentOS-7-to-8
-Upgrade script for CentOS upgrade from 7 to 8
+Upgrade script for CentOS from 7 to 8

 There is no guarentee whatsoever witht this script.